Baby Steps Millionaires (1)

 Anyway, the book is about how to achieve financial independence (“millionaire”) slowly but surely by following the seven “baby steps”.
 These steps are:

-1. save $1,000 for a starter emergency fund,
+- Save $1,000 for a starter emergency fund.

-2. pay off all debt except mortgage,
+- Pay off all debt except the mortgage.

-5. fund children’s college fund through a 529 college savings plan,
+- Fund a children’s college fund through a 529 college savings plan,

-7. be generous and give.
+- Be generous and give.

 After this overall positive evaluation, let me provide a few criticisms.

-First, on page 20 the author states that since 1928, the S&P500 has averaged an 11.46% rate of return (with reference to this page).
+First, on page 20, the author states that since 1928, the S&P500 has averaged an 11.46% rate of return (with reference to this page).
 In my undergraduate finance course, I teach this material, so I know this is the nominal arithmetic average return.
 (According to my own calculation, the number was 11.43%, which is very close.)
 But this average return is deceptive for two reasons.
 First, it ignores inflation.
 If we account for inflation, the average return becomes 8.52%, about 3 percentage points lower.
 Second, the arithmetic average return is meaningless for investment.
 The reason is as follows.
 Suppose you invest for \(T\) years, and the realized gross return in year \(t\) is \(R_t\).
 Then the realized cumulative gross return is \[R_1\times R_2\times \cdots \times R_T.\] To obtain the same outcome by investing in the “average”, the average gross return \(\bar{R}\) needs to satisfy \[\bar{R}^T=R_1\times R_2\times \cdots \times R_T,\] or equivalently \[\bar{R}=(R_1\times R_2\times \cdots \times R_T)^{1/T}.\] This is the geometric average return, not the arithmetic average return.
-If we take the logarithm, we obtain \[\log \bar{R}=\frac{1}{T}(\log R_1+\log R_2+\cdots+\log R_T).\] Now the argument becomes mathematical, but because of the concavity of the logarithmic function, we can show that the geometric average return is always smaller than the arithmetic average return.
-In fact, it is smaller by approximately one half of the variance.
+If we take the logarithm, we obtain \[\log \bar{R}=\frac{1}{T}(\log R_1+\log R_2+\cdots+\log R_T).\] Now the argument becomes mathematical: because the logarithmic function is concave, we can show that the geometric average return is always smaller than the arithmetic average return.
+In fact, it is approximately one-half the variance smaller.
 (We can prove this by using the Taylor approximation.)
-So, getting back to the quote from the book, an average return of 11.46% is deceptive.
+So, getting back to the book quote, an average return of 11.46% is deceptive.
 After accounting for inflation and the fact that the geometric average return is smaller, according to my calculation, the number becomes 6.75%.
 This is why, in my article, I used 6% as a benchmark.